ymmah/node/src/BatchReader/README.md

 # BatchReader Module
-Reads IPFS directories and publishes the contained file hashes.
+Reads IPFS files from IPFS directories.

 ## Responsiblites
 - Watches for messages from the BlockchainReader that contain directory hashes and stores the hashes to be read.